RoyalStevieG/Appointment-Manager/README.md

         node --version and npm --version
         Install Angular CLI if not already in your system using: npm install -g @angular/cli.
 To check the Angular CLI version, run the command: ng version

-    Installing using the ZIP file.
+    Installing the web-app using the ZIP file:
+    1. Visit the
-    1. Download the ZIP file from Github
+    1. Download the project ZIP file from the Github Repository
     2. Unzip the folder and place the folder on your desktop.
     3. Open a new command prompt on your computer and navigate to the Appointment-Manager directory where you have saved it on your desktop.
     4. Run the command "npm install" to install all packages and dependencies for the web-app.
 If you encounter any vulnerability reports, fix them with: "npm audit fix"
     The web-app should be sucessfully installed on your desktop.

-    .. make sure you have nodejs and angular installed.

 --Setting up the MongoDB database: